Skip to main content

 FieldDescription

-NamespaceKubernetes namespace where the Tekton pipeline is defined.
+NamespaceKubernetes namespace where the Tekton pipeline run will be created.

-Wait for completionIf enabled, the task waits until the pipeline finishes.
+Wait for completionIf enabled, the task waits until the PipelineRun is created and enters execution.

 If Wait for completion is enabled, the task updates the release task status to Succeeded, Failed, or In Progress, based on Tekton's pipeline result.